ConductionNL/commonground-gateway/docs/features.md

 }
 ```

-You can now provide pagination buttons to you user based directly on the pages property, lets say you make a button for each page and the user presses page 2 (or next) your following call will then be `?limit=100&page=2` and the result
+You can now provide pagination buttons to your users based directly on the pages property, let's say you make a button for each page, and the user presses page 2 (or next) your following call will then be `?limit=100&page=2` and the result

 ```json
 {